Below are my thoughts about whether views based on scientific evidence can be labeled optimistic or pessimistic.

-As far as peak oil, the limits to growth, energy returned on energy invested (EROEI, EROI) and other topics o, I find I am usually dismissed by people who label themselves as optimists which means I am a pessimist, regardless of my evidence.
+As far as peak oil, the limits to growth, energy returned on energy invested (EROEI, EROI) and other controversial or taboo topics such as overpopulation and carrying capacity, I find I am usually dismissed by people who label themselves as optimists because they think I am a pessimist, regardless of the evidence.

-Consider what it took for me to become aware of peak oil, peak everything really, climate change, carrying capacity / overpopulation, soil erosion, and so on that I discuss at this site:
+And who has the time to properly research complex topics?
+Consider what it took for me to become aware of peak everything, climate change, carrying capacity, overpopulation, soil erosion, exponential growth, and a hundred other related topics:

-- I wanted the most trustworthy books, but how could I know which ones were the most “truthful”?
+- I wanted the most trustworthy books, but how could I know which ones were telling the truth?
+So I pursued critical thinking skills by subscribing to scientific and skeptical magazines.

 - I read books on the philosophy of science.
-Even though I’d majored in biology with a chemistry/physics minor I hadn’t fully grasped that science isn’t just “facts”, it’s a process, a method of understanding the world, the most successful one ever invented.
-Peer-reviewed evidence is best, and some evidence is better than others.
-For example, a health study using a few mice is not nearly as good evidence from studying 20,000 nurses over a decade.
-Yet I still make mistakes, so I value it when readers catch my errors and let me know.
+Even though I’d majored in biology with a chemistry/physics minor I hadn’t fully grasped that science isn’t just “facts”, it’s a process, a method of understanding the world, the most successful one ever invented that’s constantly revised and fine-tuned as new evidence appears

-- My career was in systems analysis, which enhanced my analytical skills further
+- My career was in systems analysis which greatly enhanced my analytical skills

 - Willing to continue research despite having cherished notions crushed – it’s like finding Santa doesn’t exist over and over again when you read about the state of the world.
-And I continued despite the very negative feedback from friends and family who thought I was nuts and pessimistic about Hubbert’s Peak (later known as Peak Oil) see “Telling Others”
+And I continued despite the very negative feedback from friends and family who thought I was being pessimistic about Peak Oil and Hubbert’s Peak — see “Telling Others”

 - Having the time to read.
-I don’t have any children, and during most of the 30 years of my professional career, walked a total of 10 miles a day back and forth from work, reading a book.
-This enabled me to read thousands of books.
+I don’t have children, and during my 30 year as a systems engineer/analyst, I read books as I walked 10 miles a day to and fro from work

 - Delving deeply into important topics.
 I spent 3 years reading soil science textbooks and journals before I knew enough to write “Peak Soil”

 - Nearly all articles about windmills, solar, and so on in press releases and media are positive, because there’s money to be made by getting investors or research grants, and readers prefer to read positive stories.
 It is very difficult to find the articles that present the obstacles and roadblocks to a technology.
 Negative results are often not published.
 People are highly unlikely to stumble on them unless they are looking for them.
-And pessimistic books and articles don’t sell, so who can blame publishers for not publishing them?
+And pessimistic podcasts, news reports, books, and articles don’t sell, so who can blame the media for not publishing them?

-- Reading Grandpa’s autobiography “Memories of an Unrepentant Field Geologist” in 2000, where I discovered he a friend of M. King Hubbert who predicted there’d be a peak in world oil production around 2000 (and hey, it was 2000!), which led to an internet search and eventually this website.
-I was no stranger to the energy crisis, I’d been involved in an alt tech group during the 1973 energy crisis
+I wouldn’t have found out about peak oil as soon as I did if I hadn’t read my Grandpa Pettijohn’s autobiography “Memories of an Unrepentant Field Geologist” in 2000.
+I discovered he was a friend of M. King Hubbert, who predicted there would be a peak in world oil production around 2000 (and hey, it was 2000!), and accurately predicted the peak of oil in the lower 48 states in the early 70s (and it did in 1971), which has led to 16 years of investigation since then.
+It helped that I was no stranger to the energy crisis — I’d been involved in an alt tech group during the first 1973 energy crisis.

-I should have found out about Peak Oil a long time before 2000 — after all, I haunted the non-fiction section of the best bookstores in the San Francisco Bay Area.
-But they never carried Gever’s 1991 “Beyond Oil: The Threat to Food and Fuel in the Coming Decades” or Youngquist’s 1997 “Geodestinies” (and many others).
-My research would have never gotten as far as it has if I hadn’t learned about important books on forums like energyresources and runningonempty.
+I should have found out about Peak Oil a long time before 2000 — after all, I haunted the non-fiction section of bookstores.
+But they never carried Gever’s 1991 “Beyond Oil: The Threat to Food and Fuel in the Coming Decades”, Youngquist’s 1997 “Geodestinies”, and other books.
+Nor would my research have gotten so far so quickly if I hadn’t learned about important books and articles on forums like energyresources.

 - The rapture engineers and technologists get from building large and innovative projects that push the limits